PriyankaTheCoder/UI5_Controls/JSONControl/README.md

 This custom control has 2 properties:

-1. `json` string: The json string you want to parse to UI as an object
+1. `json`     (type 'string')  : The json string you want to parse to UI as an object
-2. `editable` : This describes whether the JSON control can support editing or not.
+2. `editable` (type 'boolean') : This describes whether the JSON control can support editing or not.

                 If editable = 'true' you can add, delete or change the JSON object